asoul-fanclub/geek-cache/README.md

 Be sure to install **etcd v3**(port 2379), grpcurl(for your tests), protobuf v3.

+## Interface

+- Get

+Get the value with specific group and key.
+Node will find from the peer node which was chosen by hash function, if not found, will get locally by given method.

+- HGet

+Like Get, but always get locally.

+- Delete

+Delete the value if the value is changed.

 ## Config

 In your application, you can configure like following: